5

 Dr. Anooradha Iyer Siddiqi (Barnard College)

 Anooradha Iyer Siddiqi is an art and architectural historian specializing in histories of modernity, migration, and settlement.
 She is an Associate Professor at Barnard College, Columbia University, and her writing and teaching builds on yearslong research in Africa, Asia, and Europe for two scholarly monographs, Architecture of Migration (Duke University Press) and Ecologies of the Past.
 These two projects inform her research on histories of architecture, craft, settlement, and land, experiences of migration and territorial partition, and knowledge of the past through architectural practice, pedagogy, and discourse on the African continent and South Asian subcontinent.
-For more, please see www.anooradhaiyersiddiqi.net
+Siddiqi is a coeditor of the University of Minnesota Press series Cohabitations.
+For more, please see https://www.anooradhaiyersiddiqi.net.

 Graduate student lightning talks